saveman71/saveman71.github.io/_posts/2019-04-24-automatic-pause-music-screen-lock-linux-mpris.md

 I've always been annoyed that the music I listen to when I work continues to play when I'm away from the keyboard.
 Having to listen to the end of your favorite Hans Zimmer soundtrack when coming back from a break is not fun.

 Hopefully there is a thing I always do when I'm leaving my computer: **lock the screen**.
-So I started looking around on the internet, thinking "There must be someone who did this before".
-But no, I had leads, but not a functionnal and plug and play solution I could just install on my system.
+So I started looking around on the Internet, thinking "There must be someone who did this before".
+But no, I had leads, but not a functional and plug and play solution I could just install on my system.

-I also had the need that it would work with pretty much anything that could play audio, because of a second problem : my headphones are pretty noisy when not on my head, so if I forget a Youtube video playing for example, it could annoy some of my coworkers.
+I also needed it to work with pretty much anything that could play audio, because of a second problem : my headphones are pretty noisy when not on my head, so if I forget a Youtube video playing for example, it could annoy some of my coworkers.

-# Builing the solution
+# Building the solution

 ## Listening to screen locks/unlocks